 Questions are some of the most valuable tools in a salesperson’s arsenal.
 With a well-crafted inquiry, reps can open their prospect’s mind to a new possibility, compel them to action, discover relevant information, or secure buy-in for the next step.

-But if reps ask questions aggressively, they won’t get that far.
+But if reps ask questions aggressively, they won’t get far.

 The silver lining?
 There’s a simple test for differentiating between aggressive and assertive questions.

 How to Tell an Aggressive Sales Question From an Assertive One

 When attempting to determine whether a question is aggressive or assertive, length is your first clue.
 In general, longer questions feel more aggressive than assertive ones.

 When the salesperson leads with intent or context, prospects can feel pressured to respond a certain way.
 Getting right to the point, on the other hand, makes prospects feel like they can answer however they’d like.

 That brings me to the second indicator -- the format.
 Aggressive questions start with the rep’s reasoning and then segue into the actual request, like so:

 “It’ll probably take less time if I speak to your HR department myself.
 Who should I contact?”